Porsche 911 GT3

 The Porsche 911 GT3 is a high-performance homologation model of the Porsche 911 sports car.
-It is a line of high-performance models, which began with the 1973 911 Carrera RS.

-The GT3 has had a successful racing career in the one-make national and regional Porsche Carrera Cup and GT3 Cup Challenge series, as well as the international Porsche Supercup supporting the FIA Formula 1 World Championship.
+It is a range of high-performance models, which began with the 1973 911 Carrera RS.
+The GT3 has had a successful racing career in the one-make national and regional Porsche Carrera Cup and GT3 Cup Challenge series, as well as the international Porsche Supercup supporting the FIA F1 World Championship.